 Case 5: The Intellectual Property Issue

-The battle for intellectual property in the digital habitat has only just begun, and the AXP sets out to launch a public complot to intervene in the aesthetics of copyright and copyleft by way of a collective public action and a new edition of the AXP feuilleton.
+The turn bears tremendous implications for the formation of the emerging digital global societies.
+Post-Snowden, we only slowly begin to understand how the digitalization of everything is affecting our day-to-day reality and the Gestaltung of urban spaces.
+In Case 5: The Intellectual Property Issue, The Anxious Prop sets out to launch a public complot to intervene in the issue of intellectual property in the digital habitat by way of a collective public intervention and a new edition of the AXP feuilleton.

 image: Palm-Leaf Umbrella, Shape Grammar Analysis, from "Shape: Talking about Seing and Doing" by George Stiny, MIT Press 2006, courtesy of the author.